IBM-Security/performance/IAM/examples/Verify/csvHasher/go/README.md

 #### CSV Hasher

-This directory contains example code for pre-hashing passwords in a CSV before creating users using the Verify APIs.
+This directory contains example code for pre-hashing passwords in a CSV file before creating users using the Verify APIs.
 This allows you to hash passwords as soon as they are extracted from an existing user registry,

 ### Table of Contents